Covert learning and disclosure: Verifiability comparative statics

-$\succeq^\mathrm{lc}$ is therefore the appropriate pre-order to compare verifiability structures from the sender's perspective, provided that she can prove news better than the prior: changes in the verifiability structure that do not increase (in the set-inclusion sense) which types are lowest-consistent may hurt the sender.
+The proof is in Appendix~\ref{sec:proof-thm-cs}.
 The result can be directly applied to compare the verifiability structures introduced in the context of the examples.

-\begin{remark} If the sender can prove news better than the prior, `adding a message' to any verifiability structure (as defined in Example~\ref{example:add-a-message}) is (weakly) beneficial for her.
-That is also the case for refining partitional structures (as introduced in Example~\ref{ex:partition} and discussed further in Example~\ref{example:partition-refine}).
-For partitional structures, the converse applies to \emph{interval} partitions: if an interval partition is not a refinement of another, the sender will obtain a strictly better equilibrium outcome in the latter, for some admissible $v$ and $\overline{p}$. \end{remark}
+\begin{remark} If the sender can prove news better than the prior, `adding a message' to any verifiability structure (as defined in \Cref{ex:add-message}) is beneficial for her.
+That is also the case for refining partitional structures (as introduced in \Cref{ex:partition} and discussed further in \Cref{ex:partition-refine}).
+For partitional structures, the converse applies to interval partitions (see, again, \Cref{ex:partition} for a definition): if an interval partition is not a refinement of another, the sender will obtain a strictly better equilibrium outcome in the latter, for some admissible $v$ and $\overline{p}$. \end{remark}

-Theorem~\ref{thm:CS-sufficiency}-\ref{thm:CS-necessity} also characterizes which changes in the sender's \emph{commitment} to reveal acquired information are valuable for her.
+\Cref{thm:cs} also characterizes which changes in the sender's commitment to reveal acquired information are valuable for her.
 In this interpretation, following signal realization $s$, the sender can commit to using a message from the set $M(s)$.
-Changes in $M$ can therefore be viewed as changes in the sender's commitment power.
-In this context, the theorem characterizes which shifts in the sender's ability to commit are beneficial for her.
+Therefore, $\succeq^\mathrm{lc}$-increases in $M$ are exactly the changes in the sender's commitment power which are beneficial for her.